Mitcham Junction station

-Mitcham Junction is a National Rail station served by Southern and Thameslink trains, and a Tramlink stop.
-It is in the London Borough of Merton and is in Travelcard Zone 4.
+Mitcham Junction is a National Rail station served by Southern and Thameslink trains.
+It also has a Tramlink stop.
+It is in the London Borough of Merton and is in London fare zone 4.

 The station opened on 1 October 1868 specifically to provide an interchange between the new "South London & Sutton Junction Railway", later re-branded as part of the Portsmouth Line, and the existing "Wimbledon & Croydon Railway".

 Despite its name, Mitcham Junction is no longer a railway junction; one of the lines that crossed here (the W&CR) has become a grade-separated tramline, the Croydon Tramlink.
 Only the Portsmouth Line remains, used by services from Sutton and beyond to London Victoria, and from Sutton to London Blackfriars and beyond.
 The line still has sharp curves at either end of the station where the junctions were located and speed is limited to 30 mph.

 The platforms can accommodate 7 coaches.
 For longer trains selective door opening is used.